 The purpose of the Dream Resource Center is to provide an extensive collection of services that enable undocumented students to overcome academic and personal challenges while also experiencing campus inclusion, parallelism, and academic attainment in their educational endeavors at Texas Tech University.

 The Dream Resource Center (DRC) is an area where students have the opportunity to access peer mentor support, mental health resources, and supplemental advising.
 In addition, students also benefit from program resources such as computer stations, course materials, and academic and social integration workshop sessions.
 The DRC serves as a place where international, undocumented, DACA –eligible students can create and develop a sense of community which has a tremendous impact on how students experience Texas Tech University.

 TTU Dream Resource Center Mission

 The mission of the Dream Resource Center is to serve as a voice and vision, recommend and oversee educational advancement, and provide additional campus resources for undocumented students.
 Our goal is to advocate for the progression and accessibility of undocumented students in their pursuit of higher education by fostering an inclusive academic environment that will assist undocumented students in degree completion at Texas Tech University.

-Dr. Gonzales currently serves as the Senior Director of the Office of First Generation Transition & Mentoring Programs and the Office of Academic Enrichment, which are under the Division of Institutional Diversity, Equity & Community Engagement at Texas Tech University.
-In overseeing both offices, Dr. Gonzales is responsible for the oversight of academic and social program implementation, the recruitment and retention of First Generation College students, and continued community partnerships for the advancement of AVID in Higher Education through the Office of Academic Enrichment.
+Arthur Valiant currently serves as the Director of the Office of First Generation Transition & Mentoring Programs and the DREAM Resource Center under the Division of Diversity, Equity & Inclusion at Texas Tech University.
+Mr. Valiant is responsible for the oversight of academic and social program implementation, as well as the recruitment and retention of First Generation College students.

 • First Generation Transition & Mentoring Programs